DanielCiccC/DanielCiccC.github.io/FINM3407/notes/lecture3.md

   - Most long-term anomalies tend to disappear with reasonable changes in technique

 > - different methods have their own statistical issues
-> - How can you say one is better than the other'
+> - How can you say one is better than the other
 > - Too many variables in the test
 > - In long time horizons, anomalies tend to disappear